 - Olive oil, salt and black pepper

 Begin by tossing the halved brussels and potatoes in a bowl, and add in the sliced bacon.
-Toss together with 2 tbsp of balsamic glaze and 2 tbsp of olive oil, and season generously with salt and pepper.
+Toss together with 2 tablespoon of balsamic glaze and 2 tablespoon of olive oil, and season generously with salt and pepper.

 How to make your own balsamic reduction